+Kellie serves as the secretary of Lenape Valley Foundation of Doylestown.
 She was honored by the Board of Directors as the recipient of the 2016 President’s Award for her distinguished commitment to the development of The Lodge at Lenape Valley Foundation.
-She serves on the Foundation’s Executive Committee.

 *Click here for a description of the standard or methodology on which the awards and honors are based.
 No aspect of this advertisement is approved by the Supreme Court of New Jersey.